-Unless specifically ordered with one, most PCs don't come standard with a DVD drive (although that may change someday).
-So it would be somewhat common for you to install the first DVD in a computer.
-The computer is likely to already have a CD drive, so you will be installing the second optical device in the computer.
-DVD drives are most commonly used to play movies, although they are being increasingly used for mobile data storage.
+Most PCs come standard with a DVD drive, so it won't be as common for you to install the first DVD drive into a modern computer as it once was.
+That said, you may likely install the first DVD drive into older PC hardware.
+A computer that is a few years old will already have a CD drive, so you will be installing the second optical device in the computer.
+DVD drives are most commonly used to play movies, although they are also used for mobile data storage.

 One of your company's managers wants a DVD drive installed in her computer so she can watch video tutorials.
+She has an older PC with a CD-RW as the only optical drive.
 You have brought the PC to your workbench and laid out the appropriate tools.
-Your supervisor has provided you with the DVD drive installation kit and you are ready to install the drive.
+Your supervisor has provided you with the DVD-drive installation kit and you are ready to install the drive.